I'm a recent graduate of MIT, where I did my MEng ('25) at LIDS advised by Luca

 Teaching

-TA for Robotics: Science and Systems (6.4200), Spring 2025.
+TA for Robotics: Science and Systems (6.4200), Spring 2024 + 2025.

-Website template provided by Jon Barron;
+Website template from Jon Barron;

 profile picture courtesy of Mike Grimmett.